aleksanderkot00/Online-Sports-Betting-Front/README.md

 # Online Sports Betting Front-End
 Simple front-end in Vaadin to Online-Sports-Betting Api - https://github.com/aleksanderkot00/Online-Sports-Betting

+## DEMO

+[Demo of this application connected with back-end]().
+To use it register or use user:

+email: user@user
+password: user

 ## HOW TO RUN

 To run this project in your IDE you need to have lombok plugin and enable annotation processing.
 If there will be problems with building change